Sunday, December 31, 2006

 foreign policy hat in seiner mai/juni 2006 ausgabe einen artikel von"New York Times" kolumnist thomas l. friedman veröffentlicht, der den zusammenhang zwischen steigenden erdölpreisen und sinkender demokratiemoral in erdöl exportierenden ländern aufzeigt. was friedman als "The First Law of Petropolitics" bezeichnet sieht folgendermaßen aus:

+"The First Law of Petropolitics posits the following: The price of oil and the pace of freedom always move in opposite directions in oil-rich petrolist states.
 According to the First Law of Petropolitics, the higher the average global crude oil price rises, the more free speech, free press, free and fair elections, an independent judiciary, the rule of law, and independent political parties eroded."

 was führt zu dieser entwicklung? staaten wie venezuela, azerbaijan, ägypten und russland profitieren immens von hohen erdölpreisen, da nahezu alle staatsausgaben mittels einahmen aus dem erdölverkauf gedeckt werden. solche staaten können es sich leisten, ihrer bevölkerung kaum steuern aufzuerlegen. und nicht nur das, wie hugo chávez in venezuela zeigt: mit massiven, auf kurzfristigen erfolg ausgelegten wohlfahrtsprogrammen wird die bevölkerung milde gestimmt. man nimmt ihr sozusagen den wind aus den segeln um politischen widerstand gar nicht erst aufkeimen zu lassen.